CI-CBROPS

 • Describe the basic concepts and uses of cryptography

-• Understand the kill chain and the diamond models for incident investigations and the use of exploit kits by threat actors
+• Understand the kill chain and the diamond models for incident investigations, and the use of exploit kits by threat actors

 • Identify the common attack vectors